MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 - A virtual central processing unit (vCPU) subscription quota that takes into account your sizing document and VM choice
 - Access to Lightweight Directory Access Protocol (LDAP) services

+## Design recommendations for all SAS solutions

+Consider the points in the following sections when designing your implementation.

-SAS documentation provides requirements per core, meaning per physical CPU core.
-Azure provides vCPU listings.
+Note that SAS documentation provides requirements per core, meaning per physical CPU core.
+But Azure provides vCPU listings.
 On the VMs that Azure uses for SAS, there are two vCPU for every physical core.
-As a result, to calculate the value of a vCPU requirement, use half of the core requirement value.
+As a result, to calculate the value of a vCPU requirement, use half the core requirement value.
 For instance, a physical core requirement of 150 MBps translates to 75 MBps per vCPU.
 For More information on Azure computing performance, see [Azure compute unit (ACU)](/azure/virtual-machines/acu).

-## Design recommendations for all SAS solutions

 ### Operating systems